 Literature exists without boundaries.
 Recognizing the limitlessness of language, the English Department Ambassadors are dedicated to showing Duke students the powerful manner in which studying English grants us access to a heightened understanding of our own selves and timeless truths of the human psyche.
 The English Department Ambassadors serve as liaisons for the greater Duke student body and the English Department, hosting campus outreach events to facilitate dialogue between current students, welcome new majors, and encourage prospective Duke students to explore the humanities.

-Bailey Bogle is a junior from Greensboro, North Carolina, majoring in English and minoring in philosophy.
+Bailey Bogle is a senior from Greensboro, North Carolina, majoring in English and minoring in philosophy.
 Bailey has a love for languages, and she is the founder and president of the Duke American Sign Language club, through which she also advocates for the creation of an ASL department.
 When she’s not working for Duke ASL, Bailey also enjoys writing poetry and waiting in line for basketball games.
 This past summer, she conducted research on Defoe’s Robinson Crusoe with a small research team supported by the Franklin Humanities Institute, where she helped create an educational website and curate two museum exhibits commemorating the 300th anniversary of its publication.
 Bailey also studied Victorian literature in Oxford, United Kingdom this summer.
 She has loved her time as an English major at Duke, and feels that it has helped her to grow as a writer and critical thinker.
 Bailey is happy to talk with any prospective majors about her experiences with the English department.

-Julie Peng is a junior from Cambridge, Massachusetts double majoring in English and History.
+Julie Peng is a senior from Cambridge, Massachusetts double majoring in English and History.
 At Duke, Julie is the Secretary of the Debate Team where she argues excessively with friends.
 Julie spent the past summer as an intern at the Boston office of Senator Elizabeth Warren (D-Mass).
 In her free time, she loves to read, paint, and trounce people in Bananagrams.
 Some of Julie’s favorite books are The World According To Garp by John Irving, China In Ten Words by Yu Hua, East of Eden by John Steinbeck, and authors she particularly admires include James Joyce and Sylvia Plath.

 While many English classes have brought her great joy, Julie cites James Joyce with Aarthi Vadde and mid-1800s classics of American literature class with Michael D’Alessandro as her favorites.
 Julie believes that there is immeasurable value in studying English and encourages anyone considering the major to challenge themselves and look beyond reading as a hobby.
 The rigorous classroom environment is conducive to reading canonic works, and guidance and experiences of a professor and classmates is necessary.
 Julie can’t wait to see the Duke English department flourish!